ChrisWiegman/chriswiegman.com/content/posts/2016-05-13-my-tools-of-the-trade-2016.md

   - Tools
 ---

-In what has become something of an annual tradition of mine about this time&nbsp;each year I take stock of the tools I use for my work each day, both as something of an “inventory” as well as to share as ideas with those whom I work with.
+In what has become something of an annual tradition of mine about this time each year I take stock of the tools I use for my work each day, both as something of an “inventory” as well as to share as ideas with those whom I work with.

 ## What else has changed?

 This year, in many ways, I find the changes in my tools particularly interesting as, while many of the same software titles are still there, the way I use many of them and the additions I now compliment them with have changed considerably.
-For example, up until quite recently I wrote all my posts on my MacBook Pro which has been a workhorse since I bought&nbsp;it 4 years ago.
+For example, up until quite recently I wrote all my posts on my MacBook Pro which has been a workhorse since I bought it 4 years ago.
 Today I type this on an 9.7″ iPad Pro as I find using it for writing allows me to focus on what I’m writing rather than succumbing to the distractions that are all too easy to get to me when I work on posts on the same computer on which I write code and pretty much live the bulk of my life.

 In addition to a new hardware setup I’ve also added tools that help me offload common tasks and focus on the work that really matters.
-From Todoist to Evernote and Ulysses&nbsp;to Paw I’ve found a number of tools that have helped me finally feel like I can stay connected while still maintaining focus on what I need to do.
+From Todoist to Evernote and Ulysses to Paw I’ve found a number of tools that have helped me finally feel like I can stay connected while still maintaining focus on what I need to do.

 ## On to the apps